ephemeralrogue/lvnatic.debian/.github/README.md

 - install_gh.yaml
 - install_warp.yaml
 - install_code.yaml
+- install_kubectl.yaml
+- install_minikube.yaml

-to install Docker, GitHub CLI, Warp Terminal, and VS Code respectively. playbooks will be added as other tools become more prominent in my development process.
+to install Docker, GitHub CLI, Warp Terminal, VS Code, kubectl, and Minikube respectively. note that kubectl will be installed as part of the Minikube playbook. additional playbooks will be added as other tools become more prominent in my development process.

 `git_config.yaml` also exists as a standalone playbook to quickly configure git.